ChrisWoo0443/cs100-final-project/README.md

 ### Classes:

-  The Task class is an object made every time a new task is created.
+  - The Task class is an object made every time a new task is created.
 It contains all the basic information of the tasks, as well as functions to edit that information.

-  The TaskList class is an aggregation of Task objects.
+- The TaskList class is an aggregation of Task objects.
 It contains a vector that stores all the Task objects, with functions that add/remove tasks, and functions that get information about the tasks.

-  InputOutput is a class that will handle all of the I/O operations.
+- InputOutput is a class that will handle all of the I/O operations.
 This will be a dependency for the rest of the classes.
+- Input Validation is a class that will make sure all inputs are vaild.
+This is a dependency for the InputOutput class.

-  Statistics is a class that will give back task statistics, and is dependent on the TaskList class.
+- Statistics is a class that will give back task statistics, and is dependent on the TaskList class.

-  The date class is an object that will hold the relavent dates.
+- The date class is an object that will hold the relavent dates.
 It is a dependency of the Task class.

-  Task Scheduler is our main class, with TaskList as a dependency.
+- Task Scheduler is our main class, with TaskList as a dependency.
+- Priority is a class that will handle priority operations of the Task object. it is a dependency of the Task class.

 ![alt text](https://github.com/cs100/final-project-dpate148-nitem003-yshan039-cwoo017-hshi033/blob/master/supplementary/ProjectUML.png)